AQAPhysicsExam Board Revision

 View mark scheme hint

-Explain how alpha decay occurs and its effect on the nucleus.
+Explain how alpha decay occurs.
 [4 marks]

 4 marks